-The purpose of this technote is to discuss common steps to calibrate a model using Darwin Calibrator in Bentley WaterGEMS.
+The purpose of this technote is to explain how to calibrate a model using Darwin Calibrator in Bentley WaterGEMS.
 Additional information can be found in the WaterGEMS Help menu.

 A video demonstration can also be found on the Bentley Hydraulics and Hydrology Modeling YouTube Channel: Automated Calibration with Darwin Calibrator in WaterGEMS